-The UK NSC recommendation on Fetomaternal and Neonatal Alloimmune Thrombocytopenia (FMAIT) screening (currently in consultation)
+The UK NSC recommendation on Fetomaternal and Neonatal Alloimmune Thrombocytopenia (FMAIT) screening (currently under review)

 Find general information about population health screening.